 It could also include partnering with a cloud-based storage platform to handle all of your file storage needs.

 Basically, any kind of technological expertise that is necessary for your business that you cannot provide in-house can be delegated to a strategic technology partnership.

 Choosing a technology partner has to be based on an assessment of your needs and the identification of a positive benefit from entering into the agreement.

 You don’t need a monthly retainer on printer servicing if you’d save more money by moving to a paperless solution.

 So again, assess the situation before signing up for any strategic partnership.
 Never enter into an alliance just for the sake of being able to say you have a strategic partner.

 5. Strategic financial partnerships

-Similar to strategic partnerships, legal strategic alliances also provide businesses with a series of advantages including additional resources, manpower, and brand power through a legal agreement.
+Similar to strategic partnerships, legal strategic alliances are other types of partnerships between companies that provide businesses with a series of advantages, including additional resources, manpower, and brand power through a legal agreement.

-There are 3 main types of strategic alliances:
+There are three main types of strategic alliances:

 1. Joint venture